emmercm/igir/README.md

 - Organize ROM files by console
 - Consistently name ROM files
-- Consistently archive ROMs in mass
+- Archive ROMs individually in mass
 - Filter out duplicate ROMs
 - Filter out ROMs for languages you don't understand
 - Know what ROMs are missing for each console